Yoga in Chiang Mai – All classes are cancelled for now

 |Private Yoga||on request||on request||on request|

-For more information about our lessons, detox, private yoga, body awareness sessions in at Blue Garden Yoga click one of the boxes
+For more information about our Yoga classes, handstand workshop, detox, private yoga, body awareness sessions in at Blue Garden Yoga click one of the boxes

 Description Yoga lesson

-Our morning Yoga classes at our Yoga studio are a bit stronger with energizing sequences.
+Our morning Yoga classes at our Yoga studio are a bit stronger with energizing creative sequences.
 Be prepared to move, to build up heat, to sweat and to receive a good workout.
-Our morning sessions can include inner core work, breathing, sun salutations, strength based exercises, warriors, creative flows and more.
+Our morning Yoga sessions can include core work, breathing, sun salutations, strength based exercises, warriors, creative flows and more.
 This can be a great start of the day when you are visiting Chiang Mai and and you will have the reast of the day to enjoy sight seeing.

 Sundays Flow; 10.00 – 11.00: